Jafner/Jafner.net/homelab/docs/Complete and Partial Rackdown.md

 set service dhcp-server shared-network-name LAN1 subnet 192.168.1.0/24 dns-server 192.168.1.23
 commit; save; exit
 ```

+### Reboot the NAS
+1. Follow the instructions to shut down the Server.
+2. SSH into the NAS and run `shutdown now`.
+Wait 30 seconds.
+If the green power LED doesn't turn off, hold the power button until it does.
+3. Unplug the power connections to the disk shelf.
+4. Plug power and SAS into the disk shelf.
+Wait for all disks to boot.
+About 2-3 minutes.
+Wait about 30 extra seconds to be safe.
+5. Plug power, ethernet, and SAS into the NAS.
+Power on the NAS and wait for the WebUI to become responsive.
+6. Follow the instructions to boot the Server.

 ### Recreate all Docker containers one-liner
 ```bash